grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 - 99% of requests should be successful
 - 99% of requests should have a latency of 1000ms or less

-The service must meet these SLOs under different type of usual traffic.
+The service must meet these SLOs under different types of usual traffic.

 ## Assert for performance with thresholds